Pummel Party is available on Steam. Joseph Pugh conducted this review.

 Barring a few balance issues and poor bot AI, Pummel party is a fantastic game to play with friends, locally or online.
 The high-quality variety of mini-games, and quirky boards will keep your party pummeling for a long time to come, and using the hilarious array of items on your pals never gets old.
 It is a steal at fifteen dollars.

 You might also be interested in my reviews of other Party Games.
-If you find these reviews helpful, consider checking out my Kofi page.

 - Variety of boards with different themes and quirks